Book Two / 6

 On a January day that year, M’Naghten — possibly believing that Edward Drummond was the prime minister himself — followed Drummond as he walked toward Downing Street and shot him in the back.
 Drummond died from the wound a short time later.

 At the subsequent trial M’Naghten was defended by a well-known barrister who had read a recently published treatise about insanity and the criminal law.
-The barrister focused his defense of his client on the man’s state of mind at the time of the offense.
+The barrister focused his defense of his client on the man’s state of mind at the time of the shooting.
 He attempted to convince the jurors that although they might find that M’Naghten had committed the act, they could not hold him legally responsible due to a mental defect he had suffered at the time.

 The defense called expert witnesses at the trial to provide medical evidence of M’Naghten’s state of mind on the occasion of the shooting.
 Some of these experts had examined M’Naghten prior to trial.
 Others had never met him before.
 Nevertheless, the judge allowed each expert to testify on his professional opinion of M’Naghten’s mental state at the time of the shooting.
 The experts were permitted to base their opinions solely on the testimony of witnesses at trial who had seen the shooting and observed M’Naghten’s conduct.